File the Child Guardianship Papers

 In addition, 1 or 2 people can ask to be named the guardian over a child.
 All of the forms are designed for 2 people to ask to be the guardians, but if only 1 person is asking to be a guardian, write "n/a" wherever the form asks for information about the second proposed guardian.

-To open a guardianship case, you will need to complete ALL FOUR of the following forms.
+To open a guardianship case, the proposed guardian needs to complete ALL of the following forms.
 Every form below is required for all cases.

 - Family Court Cover Sheet